 School Notes

-- Exploring and learning on our 1,100 acre campus in the Rocky Mountain West builds an incredible foundation for personal growth.
-Our teachers come from diverse backgrounds and offer high-level academics supplemented by their own professional experiences.
-The small class size allows for academic depth far beyond teaching to any test, because that is not the metric we use to measure student growth.
-FVS students learn by doing, as we emphasize experiential learning throughout our curriculum.
-Our world-wide alumni network is another source of lifetime support, as many alumni return annually to kick off the summer at FVS Alumni Weekend.
+- Exploration and learning on Fountain Valley School's 1,100-acre campus in the great American West builds an incredible foundation for personal growth.
+FVS faculty come from diverse backgrounds and offer high-level academics supplemented by their own professional experiences.
+Small class sizes allow for knowledge, growth, and discussions that stretch far beyond any had at schools that teach to the test, because that is not the metric used at FVS.
+Rather, FVS students learn by doing, as faculty emphasize experiential learning throughout the School's challenging curriculum.

-- Our second Mountain Campus, the Class of `69 Mountain Campus is a learning landscape and lodge that invites adventure and brings students and faculty together in a spectacular setting.
-A two-hour drive from Fountain Valley School and settled at the foot of the majestic Collegiate Peaks, the Mountain Campus is the scenic home base to many FVS outings, seminars, and class retreats-and a place for learning, camaraderie, and fun.
-Generations of students have bonded at this extraordinary place, and alumni have dedicated their time and resources to the renovation and upkeep of this historic treasure.
+- Fountain Valley School's Class of 1969 Mountain Campus, located approximately two hours west of Colorado Springs, serves as a learning landscape and lodge that invites adventure and brings students and faculty together in yet another spectacular setting throughout the academic year.
+Nestled at the foot of the majestic Collegiate Peaks, the Mountain Campus is the scenic homebase for many FVS outings, seminars, and class retreats, and a place for learning, camaraderie, and fun.
+Generations of students have bonded at this extraordinary place, and FVS alumni spanning the globe have dedicated their time and resources to the renovation and upkeep of this historic treasure.

-- The combination of our international student body and Western setting sets us apart.
-Our Global Education approach provides on-campus cultural events, excursions throughout the region, and opportunities for international travel each Spring during our Interim Expeditions.
-Our Western location offers a unique twist on the traditional boarding school experience and offers immediate access to countless natural resources.
+- The combination of an international student body and Western setting is what makes Fountain Valley School truly unique.
+A purposeful approach to global education provides students with on-campus cultural events, excursions throughout the region, and opportunities for international travel each spring during Interim Expeditions.
+In addition, the School's world-class location offers a unique twist on the traditional boarding school experience by offering immediate access to countless natural resources and activities, including both English and Western Riding.

-- The School`s distinguished Equestrian program continues to thrive on our ranch property, housing 55 school-owned horses, as well as space for your child to board their own horse.
-Both English and Western riding are offered, with Equestrian being the longest-running athletic program at Fountain Valley School.
-Indoors and out, the accommodations for horse and rider-which include one of the largest indoor arenas in the state-are extensive.
+- Fountain Valley's Prairie is home to approximately 60 School-owned horses and includes space for student-riders to board their own horse.
+Indoors and out, the accommodations for horse and rider, including one of the largest indoor arenas in the State, are vast.
 With the barn and riding facilities located in the same area as the athletic center, students are able to ride every day, which gives them an edge in the competitive arena.

 Source: Verified school update